Major Changes to the Quebec Highway Safety Code

 Bill 165 significantly increases the administrative impact of impaired driving convictions under the Criminal Code.
 Going forward, impaired driving offenders who have been convicted of a similar offence within the past ten years will be permanently required to use an ignition interlock device.
 It will be possible to petition to have this restriction lifted after ten years.
 These amendments will come into force following a government decree to that effect.

-Finally, the HSC will now mandate winter tires on all passenger vehicles from December 1st to March 15th, moving up by two weeks the current deadline of December 15th.
-This change will come into force on December 1, 2019, leaving current rules in place for the 2018-2019 winter.
+Finally, the HSC will now mandate winter tires on all vehicles except heavy vehicles, tool vehicles or agricultural vehicles – the current rule applies only in respect of “passenger vehicles.”
+The period during which winter tires are required will be from December 1st to March 15th, moving up by two weeks the current deadline of December 15th.
+This change will come into force on December 1st, 2019, leaving current rules in place for the 2018-2019 winter.